Guides

 Most common mistake Mixing feet and inches without converting to decimal feet first.

-Best for buying materials Use the total area, then add 5% to 15% waste for flooring or tile.
+Best for buying materials Use total area, then add 5% to 15% waste for flooring or tile.

 Quick answer

-Square feet = length x width
+Square feet = length × width

 Full width Feet and inches Multiple sections